 How does instructional coaching work?

 Instructional coaches partner with teachers to help them improve teaching and learning and raise student outcomes.
 To do this, instructional coaches collaborate with teachers to get a clear picture of where their teaching is currently, identify goals, choose teaching strategies to meet the goals, monitor progress, and problem solve until the goals are met.
+Read our complete guide to instructional coaching for more information on how it could benefit your school or MAT.

 6 benefits of instructional coaching for teachers and schools